HOW TO APPLY

 MFA TEACHING ASSISTANTSHIP SUPPORT

 We make every effort to offer assistantship support to all the students admitted to the MFA Program in Creative Writing and Environment.
-At present, starting teaching assistantships for MFA students total $19,200 ($2,133 paid out over 9 months).
-Teaching assistants also receive a full tuition waiver scholarship (approximate value $9,302) and health insurance coverage.
+At present, starting half-time 20 hours per week teaching assistantships for MFA students total $19,675 ($1,967) paid out over 10 months from Aug 16 through May 15).
+Teaching assistants with half-time assistantships also receive a full tuition waiver scholarship (approximate value $10,140) and health insurance coverage.

-The teaching load for teaching assistants is four classes a year (2 classes per semester), teaching in the ISUComm program or the speech communication program.
+The teaching load for teaching assistants is four classes a year (2 classes per semester), teaching in the ISUComm Foundation Courses or Speech Communication programs.
 Teaching assistants receive excellent preparatory training to support their teaching from the directors of these teaching programs.
 They are carefully mentored during their first year of teaching.

 Other Support: The MFA Program in Creative Writing and Environment is home to the Pearl Hogrefe Fellowship in Creative Writing.
 Click here for more information.

-January 5 is the single application deadline for admission consideration for entry the following academic year (beginning fall term) into all six graduate degree programs in the Department of English.
+January 5 is the single application deadline for admission consideration for entry the following academic year (beginning fall term).

 WHAT YOU WILL NEED TO APPLY